Frequently asked questions

 No, the application process is open all year round - there is no deadline for registering your interest.

 We are currently recruiting for vacancies across Scotland.
-If there is not be a vacancy at the station that you are applying for, we may place your application on hold or may enrol you on our Pre-Recruitment Engagement Programme, to prepare you for the formal selection process as a vacancy becomes available.
+If there is not a vacancy at the station that you are applying for, we may place your application on hold or may enrol you on our Pre-Recruitment Engagement Programme, to prepare you for the formal selection process as a vacancy becomes available.

 Is there an age limit to becoming a firefighter?